kaiquethomaz/kaiquethomaz/README.md

 <!--Aresentação-->
 <div>
 Hello!
-I'm Kaique Thomaz, a developer passionate about technology and innovation, aiming to keep learning and exploring new tools and frameworks.
-My goal's to enhance my full stack skills.
+I'm Kaique Thomaz, a developer who´s passionate about technology and innovation, aiming to keep learning and exploring new tools and frameworks.
+My goal is to enhance my full stack skills.

 ##